apitoolkit/testkit/README.md

 ## asserts field

-The `asserts` field in API-Workflows plays a crucial role in defining assertions or validations to be performed on the API response.
+The `asserts` field in `testkit` plays a crucial role in defining assertions or validations to be performed on the API response.
 It allows you to specify conditions that must be met for the test to pass successfully.

 The `asserts` field accepts a collection of key-value pairs, where the keys represent the type of assertion and the values define the corresponding expressions or conditions to be evaluated.